Didn't We Almost Have It All: Critical reception

 In his column post about every number one Billboard Hot 100 hit, Tom Breihan of Stereogum called the ballad among Masser's other ballads he gave Houston "the sorts of tastefully sleepy howlers that seem custom-designed for banks and credit-card companies to use as hold music.
 They’re numb, reassuring nothings, made without pulse or rhythm or urgency.
 It takes an extremely gifted person to elevate songs like those.
 Whitney Houston was an extremely gifted person," acknowledging Houston's talent in delivering on the song.
-Breihan compared the studio version to Houston's Saratoga Springs performance of the song, preparing the latter to the former, writing "Houston uses the song’s melody as a mere suggestion, and she comes up with her own runs and ad-libs and exhortations.
+Breihan compared the studio version to Houston's Saratoga Springs performance of the song, preferring the latter to the former, writing "Houston uses the song’s melody as a mere suggestion, and she comes up with her own runs and ad-libs and exhortations.
 You can see her starting to gain steam as the song trundles along, until she’s wailing out her own embellishments: “Didn’t we!
 Didn’t we!”
 On the record, she never fully takes flight like that, but she still delivers the song with gale-force determination.
-If “Didn’t We Almost Have It All” is a worthwhile song at all, it’s because Houston made it worthwhile through sheer sense of will, using her vocal firepower to give a sense of drama."
+If “Didn’t We Almost Have It All” is a worthwhile song at all, it's because Houston made it worthwhile through sheer sense of will, using her vocal firepower to give a sense of drama."

 Breihan also felt due to Houston being just 23 at the time of its recording and subsequent release that she was too young to sing a song like "Didn't We Almost Have It All", explaining "it’s a grown-up song, in both execution and subject matter.
 Musically, “Didn’t We Almost Have It All” is sleepy and obvious, full of strings and glassy pianos and watery guitars.
-Lyrically, it’s a look back on a long-dormant relationship... at this stage of her career, [Houston] was absolutely transcendent when singing about things being new and exciting, and that’s probably because she herself was new and exciting."
+Lyrically, it's a look back on a long-dormant relationship... at this stage of her career, [Houston] was absolutely transcendent when singing about things being new and exciting, and that's probably because she herself was new and exciting."